Mark Menzies

-Mark Andrew Menzies (born 18 May 1971) is a British Conservative Party politician who has been the Member of Parliament (MP) for Fylde in Lancashire since 2010.
-He was formerly PPS to Charles Hendry MP, Minister of State for Energy and Climate Change before both men were moved in the 2012 Cabinet Reshuffle.
-He resigned as Parliamentary Private Secretary (PPS) to Alan Duncan MP, International Development Minister, in March 2014.
+Mark Andrew Menzies (born 18 May 1971) is a British politician who served as Member of Parliament (MP) for Fylde in Lancashire from 2010 to 2024.
+As a member of the Conservative Party, he was the parliamentary private secretary (PPS) to Charles Hendry, Minister of State for Energy and Climate Change, before both were removed in the 2012 British cabinet reshuffle.

+Menzies resigned as PPS to Alan Duncan, Minister of State for International Development, in March 2014 following allegations in the Sunday Mirror that Menzies had paid a Brazilian male escort for sex and tried to obtain the illegal drug mephedrone.
+Menzies said a number of the claims were "untrue".

+In April 2024 he resigned the Conservative Party whip in Parliament whilst claims of misuse of party funds, reported by The Times, were investigated.
+Menzies denied the allegations and said he complied with all the rules about funding declarations.
+On 21 April he resigned from the Conservative Party and announced he would stand down as an MP at the 2024 general election.

 Early life

 Menzies grew up in Ardrossan, Ayrshire, raised by his mother after his Merchant Navy father died a month before he was born.
-With his mother working shifts at the local ICI factory to support them, he attended a local primary school before benefiting from the Assisted Places Scheme at a nearby independent secondary school, the Keil School.
-At the University of Glasgow, he was President of the Conservative Association, in 1994 and graduated from the university with an honours degree in economic and social history.
-Menzies' professional career was spent in the retail sector.
-He joined Marks & Spencer as a graduate trainee in 1994 and has later worked in marketing for two large UK supermarkets.
+With his mother working shifts at the local Nobel Division of ICI factory to support them, he attended a local primary school before entering private education, using the Assisted Places Scheme, at an independent secondary school, the Keil School in Dumbarton.

+At the University of Glasgow, he was President of the Conservative Association in 1994 and graduated with an honours master's degree in economic and social history.
+He joined Marks & Spencer as a graduate trainee in 1994, and later worked in marketing for two large UK supermarkets.
 In 2007, he was the recipient of the IGD/Unilever Social Innovation Marketing award.

 Menzies stood as a Conservative candidate for the safe Labour seat of Glasgow Govan in the 2001 general election, where he came fourth.
-In 2005, he stood in Selby in Yorkshire, a Labour marginal, and came second, losing by less than 500 votes.
-He was added to David Cameron's "A-List" in 2006 and Menzies was selected for Fylde in November 2008.
+In the 2005 general election, he stood in Selby in Yorkshire, a Labour marginal, and came second, losing by less than 500 votes.
+He was added to David Cameron's "A-List" in 2006, and Menzies was selected for the safe conservative seat of Fylde in November 2008.